warfares/geo/README.md

 # Overview.

-This code was originally forked and port from a GIS-WEB C# Project (WCF) to Python (mod_wsgi) the purpose is just get abstract and generic access to postgres/postgis geometry functions from web(rest) including a Javascript API.
+This code was originally forked and port from a C# Project (WCF) to Python (mod_wsgi) the purpose is just get abstract and generic access to postgres/postgis geometry functions from web(rest) including a Javascript API.

 * The server python library is compatible with Python 2.7. and is working with mod_wsgi (http://code.google.com/p/modwsgi/)_

 # Example JavaScript API.

 	the code look like this ...